awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_EC2_Scheduling_at_Scale/3_scheduling_at_scale.md

 pre: "<b>3. </b>"
 ---

 With its default configuration, the Instance Scheduler solution will apply the **"seattle-office-hours"** schedule to all EC2 Instances that have a tag with **Key="Schedule"** and **Value="seattle-office-hours"**.
 This is the only configuration that needs to be done to stop the instance outside Seattle Office hours.
-A [Cloud Center of Excellence (CCOE) Team](https://docs.aws.amazon.com/whitepapers/latest/cost-optimization-laying-the-foundation/cloud-center-of-excellence.html) could configure this at scale using Tag Editor feature of [AWS Resource Groups](https://docs.aws.amazon.com/tag-editor/latest/userguide/tag-editor.html) with batch of 500 instances, or with custom automation (i.e. with AWS SSM).
+A [Cloud Center of Excellence (CCOE)](https://docs.aws.amazon.com/whitepapers/latest/cost-optimization-laying-the-foundation/cloud-center-of-excellence.html) team could configure this at scale using Tag Editor feature of [AWS Resource Groups](https://docs.aws.amazon.com/tag-editor/latest/userguide/tag-editor.html) with batch of 500 instances, or with custom automation (i.e. with AWS SSM).
 End users and application owners could do the same for their resources.
 In the following steps we will use Resource Groups and Tag Editor to configure the tag **Schedule=seattle-office-hours** to all DEV instances in this account/region.

 #### Apply the seattle-office-hours schedule to DEV EC2 instances at scale